Tim Lambesis: Life after prison

 He was released on parole on December 17, 2016.
 He married Amanda Dubord in April 2017.
 They divorced in 2020, after which Lambesis married Danielle Norris (Dany Ciara) in 2022.

 In December 2020, Lambesis said that he had accidentally spilled gasoline on himself while trying to add it to a bonfire.
 He suffered burns over 25 percent of his body and was hospitalized.

 In late 2024, Lambesis and Norris divorced.
 Following this, numerous videos began circulating on the internet showing Lambesis being verbally abusive towards Norris, flipping tables and punching himself in the head and chest repeatedly.
 Lambesis then released a statement alleging that he had filed a restraining order against Norris due to her ongoing physical and mental abuse of him.
-In January 2025, Norris shared a statement on her social media pages countering that the opposite was true and alleging Lambesis of being mentally unstable and hiding behind his PR team to control the narrative of his pattern of abuse.
+In January 2025, Norris shared a statement on her social media pages countering that the opposite was true and alleging that Lambesis was mentally unstable and hiding behind his PR team to control the narrative of his pattern of abuse.

 Following this, in January 2025, a leaked video appeared to show Lambesis striking a dog with his foot.
 In April 2025, a petition with roughly 70,000 signatures began circulating due to this incident with the goal of having California authorities open an investigation into Lambesis' alleged animal abuse.

 In April 2025, former As I Lay Dying and Unearth guitarist Ken Susi revealed on a podcast that the exodus of the entire 2024 lineup of As I Lay Dying stemmed from an incident where Lambesis abused Norris in the kitchen of Susi's home, which was captured on security video and subsequently brought to the rest of the band's attention, causing the entire band—including longtime member Phil Sgrosso—to leave.